ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 ## Deploy the worker application to the cluster

 The worker application is a Java application which listens to the {{site.data.keyword.messagehub}} Kafka "work-topic" topic for messages.
-On a new message, the worker will retreive the name of the file from the message and then get the file contents from Object Storage.
+On a new message, the worker will retrieve the name of the file from the message and then get the file contents from Object Storage.
 It will then simulate processing of the file and send another message to the "result-work" topic upon completion.
 The UI application will listen this topic and update the status.

 1. Change dir to the `pubsub-worker` directory
 ```sh